michael2012z/BitBible/markdown/JPS/files/Exod.md

 6. If a man deliver unto his neighbour money or stuff to keep, and it be stolen out of the man's house; if the thief be found, he shall pay double.

-7. If the thief be not found, then the master of the house shall come near unto G-d,That is, the judges. to see whether he have not put his hand unto his neighbour's goods.
+7. If the thief be not found, then the master of the house shall come near unto G-d,

 8. For every matter of trespass, whether it be for ox, for ass, for sheep, for raiment, or for any manner of lost thing, whereof one saith: 'This is it,' the cause of both parties shall come before G-d; he whom G-d shall condemn shall pay double unto his neighbour.